iAmGb-20/SureStartAI-2021/README.md

 # SureStartAI-2021
 This is a repository for the Spring 2021 AI & Machine Learning virtual trainee program at SureStart, an organization connecting emerging AI talent to comprehensive technical curriculum and industry mentorship.

+**Day #9 - February 18th**

+- Today, I explord the building of a CNN from scratch.
+I implemented a baseline model for the MNIST database.
+On top of that, I improved the model using batch normalization as well as depth layer increase.

+- One thing that fascinated me today is that adding more layers does not necessarily make the model more accurate, whereas increasing the number of nodes per layer does.
+I think it's because in neural networks, one layer's output is the next layer's input.
+Therefore, adding more layers might just over-flatten the features to the extent that some important features are lost.
+On the other hand, increasing the number of nodes will increase the ability of feature information being retained, thus, leading to a more efficient and accurate model.

 **Day #8 - February 17th**

 - Today I learnt about the layers present in Convolutional Neural Networks (CNN).
 I also explored the difference between fully connected neural networks and CNNs.